rt2013G/hexa-bot/migrations/README.md

 ## Version 1.0

-Shifted from a json database to a postgres database.
+Shifted from an old json database to a postgres database, inserted all users with their roles and feedbacks.